 Please arrive for your appointment on time or early if you have special needs, forms to be completed or are coming to see us for the first time.
 Understand that we do our best to stay on schedule and if a patient is late this affects everyone scheduled after you.
 We reserve the right to ask you to reschedule your appointment if you arrive more that 30 minutes late for a sick appointment or 15 minutes late for a well visit or patient conference.

-The Walk-In Clinic is offered on Mondays only from 7:30am – 8:30am for established patients who have an acute, urgent illness (see *Note below for exceptions).
+The Walk-In Clinic is offered per the schedule shown on the right for established patients who have an acute, urgent illness (see *Note below for exceptions).
 If your child is having an illness of one week or longer or needs follow-up or recheck then please schedule an appointment.
 If overcrowding occurs during the clinic we may need to schedule an appointment for you for later in the day.
 Please note: If Loudoun County Schools are delayed or closed for Inclement Weather, our Walk-In Clinic will be cancelled for that day.
 Also, the Walk-In Clinic is suspended during the summer and cancelled on any holiday and the week between Christmas and New Years.

 For check up appointments and sick visits, siblings are scheduled in consecutive time slots.
 We ask that you do not bring in a sick sibling who does not have an appointment with a child who has a scheduled appointment as this causes the physicians to get behind on their scheduled appointments.
 If you wish to have a sibling seen, you will be given the next available appointment and must wait to be seen.